breadcat/blog.minskio.co.uk/content/posts/migrating-from-cgit-to-stagit.md

 Then I built a [quick script](https://github.com/breadcat/Dockerfiles/commit/6699a22d7a18b8b69d3860d93be364b213776478) to loop through my `source_directory`, running the program on any git repositories it finds before generating an index for easier browsing.

 After this, all that's needed is to serve the directory via a simple nginx container and you're pretty much done.

+* **Edit 2025-12-29:** The above script has now been replaced [by a NixOS equivalent](https://github.com/breadcat/nix-configs/blob/main/scripts/stagit-generate.nix) with inline CSS using heredocs.